Xapu1337/cavegame/README.md

 7. profit

 ### Linux Quickstart
-1. Run `./install_deps.sh` to install the required cross compiler and Wine
+1. Run `./install_deps.sh` to install the required packages.
-   - Works on Ubuntu (apt) and Arch (yay/pacman)
-2. Build and run the example with `./run.sh`

-## Examples & Documentation
+2. Run `./build.sh` to compile.
+If the MinGW cross compiler is installed, it builds a Windows exe and uses Wine.
+Otherwise it builds a native SDL2/GL binary.

 In general, we try to leave a nice chunk of documentation in a comment at the top of the source code files when needed.
 An example would be: If you want to understand how to draw things, go to drawing.c and read the comment at the top of the file.